zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/informal-communication.md

 > During the pandemic, many businesses that were forced to work remotely discovered that productivity [increased](https://bfi.uchicago.edu/working-paper/why-working-from-home-will-stick).
 Many of these same businesses are now making plans to return to the office.
 One reason given is that not everyone can work from home.
 GitLab solves this by allowing people to [rent and expense work space](/handbook/finance/expenses#-coworking-or-external-office--space).
 Another reason given is that people miss working from a central office with co-workers.
 I don't think that people miss the commute or the office furniture.
 They miss informal communication.
 Central offices are an expensive, inconvenient, and indirect way to facilitate informal communication.
 It is more efficient to directly organize informal communication.
 >
 > For example, every person who joins GitLab has to schedule at least 5 coffee chats during their onboarding.
 We also have Ask Me Anything meetings with senior leaders, Group calls organized by different groups/departments, and over 15 other explicit ways to encourage employee connections and relationship building.
 Intentionally organizing informal communication enables the trust-building conversations that are essential for collaboration.
 This can be more effective than relying on chance encounters in a physical office.
 You can connect with team members throughout the world and across departments through a coffee chat.
-You may not meet people outside of your own floor in an office setting. - *GitLab co-founder and CEO Sid Sijbrandij*
+You may not meet people outside of your own floor in an office setting. - *GitLab co-founder, Sid Sijbrandij*

 {{% cardpane %}}
 {{% card footer="Group social calls are a great way for remote teams to connect and bond" %}}